patchshorts/cgodwin.io/src/posts/architecting-network-solutions-in-gcp.md

 ## Load Balancing

 GCP has five different loadbalancers(LBs) for different use cases.
 Is your workload balanced between addresses in a region or across several regions?
-Does the LB recieve internal, external, or both internal and external traffic?
+Does the LB receive internal, external, or both internal and external traffic?
 What are the protocols of the connections being balanced?

 GCP Loadbalancers:
 * Network TCP/UDP